NetworkCurator/NetworkCurator.github.io/user/annotations.md

 ![Editing button](img/history.jpg)

-Click on the 'history' link to navigate onto a new page with details on all the updates to that annotation.
+Click on the 'history' link to navigate onto a new page with details on all the recorded updates.